brentp/duphold/README.md

 + A DEL call with many HETs is unlikely to be valid.

 When the user specifies a `--snp` VCF, `duphold` finds the appropriate sample in that file and extracts high (> 20) quality, bi-allelic
-SNP calls.
-For each chromosome, it will store a minimal (low-memory representation) in a sorted data-structure for fast access.
-It will then query this data structure for each SV and count the number of hom-refs, heterozygote, hom-alt, unknown, and low-quality snp calls in the region of the event.
+SNP calls  and for each SV, it reports the number of hom-refs, heterozygote, hom-alt, unknown, and low-quality snp calls in the region of the event.
 This information is stored in 5 integers in `DHGT`.

 When a SNP/Indel VCF/BCF is given, `duphold` will annotate each DEL/DUP call with: